Who we are

 Anthony is a solicitor who has specialised in pensions since 1996.
 He was Eversheds LLP’s Head of Pensions from 2005 until 2013 and their London Senior Partner 2009 until 2014.

 Until 2015 Anthony was an independent member of the Pensions Management Institute Committee overseeing their Accredited Adviser Programme.

 He has also been an independent trustee for many years and in December 2018, Anthony was appointed as a pro bono Trustee Director of the Action for Children Pension Fund.

-Caroline Rookes was appointed as interim Chair of The Pensions Ombudsman in September 2019.
+Caroline Rookes was appointed as Chair of The Pensions Ombudsman in November 2020, following her appointment as interim Chair in September 2019.

 Caroline was the Chief Executive Officer of the Money Advice Service between 2013 and 2017.
 Prior to this, Caroline was the Director of Private Pensions at the Department for Work and Pensions where she led the programme to introduce automatic enrolment and the NEST pension scheme.
 During the 2017/18 pension restructuring exercise, Caroline led an independent review of communications and support provided to British Steel Pension Scheme members.
 From 2002 to 2005, Caroline was the Director of Savings Pensions and Share Schemes at HMRC.